nishucsd/thesis/README.md

 live-twitter.py gives the topics and accelerations as jsons and csv files respectively.
 Need to install these libraries to access it.

-git install tweepy
+pip install tweepy

-git install numpy
+pip install numpy

-git install matplotlib.pyplot
+pip install matplotlib.pyplot

-git install ujson
+pip install ujson

-git install random
+pip install random

-git install csv
+pip install csv